 Piercing insects such as aphids, mealybugs, or spider mites drain the sap from your plants, and their frass (known as honeydew) can attract sooty mold and other infections.

 Examine your plant’s leaves regularly for signs of discoloration or unusual specks that may be bugs (usually hanging out on the underside).

-When you spot an infestation, go over the plant with a neem foliar spray.
+When you spot a pest infestation, go over the plant with a neem oil spray.